Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Conclusion

 \section{Conclusion}

-In this paper, we study the key challenge of multi-modal joint behavior policies in offline MARL and propose the sequential score decomposition algorithm OMSD with diffusion models.
-To our knowledge, OMSD is the first policy decomposition-based offline MARL algorithm explicitly deal the multimodal behavior policies, leveraging the decomposed score functions distilled from diffusion models to regularize the policy update gradients.
+In this paper, we study the key challenge of multimodal joint behavior policies in offline MARL and propose the sequential score decomposition algorithm OMSD with diffusion models.
+To our knowledge, OMSD is the first policy decomposition-based offline MARL algorithm explicitly addresses multimodal behavior policies, leveraging the decomposed score functions distilled from diffusion models to regularize the policy update gradients.
 Experiment results demonstrate the superiority of our methods OMSD and the effectiveness of policy improvement with coordinate action selection.
-One future work aims to develop more precise and optimal policy decomposition methods to enhance the ability of policy based offline MARL methods.
+One future work aims to develop more precise and optimal policy decomposition methods to enhance the ability of policy-based offline MARL methods.